-Adopt a peer-review process that is appropriate for your journal/field of work and resources/systems available.
-You should think about the number of reviewers to be used, whether reviews are anonymous or signed, whether author names and affiliations are masked, and whether reviewers must complete any checklists/forms.
+Editors should adopt a peer-review process that is appropriate for their journal / field of work and resources / systems available.
+You should think about the number of reviewers used, whether review is anonymous or signed, whether author names and affiliations are masked, and whether reviewers complete checklists / forms.

-You should have systems to ensure that material submitted to your journal remain confidential while under review.
+Editors should have systems to ensure that material submitted to their journal remains confidential while under review.

-Additionally, you should ensure that peer review is undertaken in a timely fashion so that authors do not experience undue delays.
+They should also ensure that peer review is undertaken in a timely fashion so that authors do not experience undue delays.
 This will usually involve monitoring the process regularly and trying to increase efficiency and prevent delays.